-Third party property damage \$30 million Basic excess \$800 Fire and theft cover option Not selected Premium Paid by instalments How we settled the clain n Cost of repairs to Ali's car \$2,700 Ali has Third Party Property Damage cover, so we did not pay for the repairs to his car.
+Third party property damage \$30 million Basic excess \$800 Fire and theft cover option Not selected Premium Paid by monthly instalments How we settled the claim Cost of repairs to Ali's car \$2,700 Ali has Third Party Property Damage cover, so we did not pay for the repairs to his car.
 Cost of repairs to the other driver's car \$5,200 The other driver's car was assessed as repairable.
-Total claim cost \$5,200 Excess \$800 Ali caused the accident so he paid us his basic excess.
-We the paid for the repairs to the other driver's car.
+Total claim cost \$5,200 Excess \$800 accident so he paid us his basic excess.
+We then paid for ne other driver's car.
 Total paid out by us \$4,400